Understanding the Personal Networks of People Experiencing Homelessness in King County, WA with aggregate Relational Data: Data and Methods

 \subsubsection{Model selection}

-We employ classic model select \cite[e.g.,]{kuha2004aic} to choose the best fitting model.
-For our analysis, we focus on the AICc metric \citep{anderson1994aic} because it both corrects for finite population size issues and is known to better handle overdispersion if present as a decision criterion (see Table~\ref{tab:zero_count} for count and percentage of zeroes (and/or skips) in each network for 2024).
+We employ the classic model selection criterion \cite[e.g.,]{kuha2004aic} to select the best-fitting model, where lower scores indicate a better fit.
+For our analysis, we focus on the AICc metric \citep{anderson1994aic} because it corrects for finite-population-size issues and is known to handle overdispersion better when used as a decision criterion.

-To find the best fitting model, we created a set of candidate models based on theoretical relevance (see demographics and characteristics of homelessness we consider below).
+To find the best-fitting model, we created a set of candidate models based on their theoretical relevance (see the demographics and characteristics of homelessness we consider below).
 Then, we assessed model diagnostics and AICc to determine the most suitable model family (class) on a given degree distribution \cite{AICcmodavg-package}.
-Then, we employ (backward) stepwise selection algorithm \citep{olusegun2015identifying} using AICc as the decision criterion to find the best fitting model, including the final set of node level characteristics.
+Then, we employ a (backward) stepwise selection algorithm \citep{olusegun2015identifying} using AICc as the decision criterion to find the best fitting model, including the final set of node-level characteristics.
 We use the \cite{jackman2015package} in the R statistical programming environment \citep{hornik2012comprehensive}.
 We consider the following covariates, which are available across surveys and generally available on all respondents in all three-degree distribution models: \emph{age, gender, race, ethnicity, shelter use, veteran status, chronically homeless}\footnote{Using HUD definition of chronically homeless \citep{HUD_Homelessness_Manual}.}, \emph{self identified mental health, self identified substance use,} and \emph{self identified disability}.